 Possible Worlds Instead Of One Forced Answer

-When evidence is contradictory, a single synthesis can be dishonest.
-It may hide the strongest alternative or smooth over the missing record that would decide the case.
+When evidence is contradictory, a single synthesis can hide the strongest alternative or smooth over the missing record that would decide the case.

 GCTS maintains a distribution over possible worlds.